Frugal planning to reduce your grocery bill

 Diane in Scottsdale

-A few tips that allow me to feed my family of four on $400 month (or less) in Seattle, which is a pricey part of the country:
+A few tips that allow me to feed my family of four inexpensively in Seattle, which is a pricey part of the country:

 My number one recommendation for those that are wanting to be frugal in their meals is to have a well-stocked pantry, fridge and freezer.
 If you have a well-stocked pantry, fridge, and freezer, you don't have to go shopping very often, and when you do, you only buy the items you are out of or low on.